Out of focus

 Reasons of out of focus

-The most obvious reason why an image is out of focus is because one has not properly focused.
-The following image can be interpret as „autumn meadow photobombed by a squirrel“ but rather likely as just a terrible attempt to catch a jumping squirrel.
+The most obvious reason why an image is out of focus is that one has not properly focused.
+The following image can be interpreted as „autumn meadow photobombed by a squirrel“ but rather likely as just a terrible attempt to catch a jumping squirrel.
 You can see that the focus has been locked behind the squirrel moving the grassy background in focus and leaving the squirrel out of focus.
 These swift animals are great to train focusing skills as they usually are pretty tolerant towards human encounters and one get many opportunities.
-There is not much of an advice that I can give to make the below shot better next time other than practice, practice, practice.
+There is not much advice that I can give to make the below shot better next time other than practice, practice, practice.

 Depth of field

 The image of a house sparrow mainly suffers from poor focusing.
-Perching birds should always be focused properly and I should have locked the focus on the birds head but not the body.
+Perching birds should always be focused properly and I should have locked the focus on the bird’s head but not the body.
 The image however could have been saved, if I would have stopped down a bit.
 If you look at the focus information (highlighted in red) you can see that the focus distance is 5.01m and the depth of field (at f/5.6) around 0.03m.
-By stopping down I may would have won another 0.01m in dof maybe leaving the birds head more in focus.
+By stopping down I may have won another 0.01m in dof maybe leaving the bird’s head more in focus.
 As said, with proper focus there would have been no issue in the first place.

 Depth of field is dependent on your camera, the lens focal length, the aperture used as well as the distance to the main subject.
 Make yourself familiar with the theory to be able to estimate the depth of field, the far and the near distance as this helps to decide on choosing f-stops.
 There are plenty of apps available.